 I can’t even tell you the amount of willpower it took to grudgingly shove my fingers back into my glove and just look at the horses.
-The one I’d been about to pet was just staring at me with these eyes that were clearly pleading with me to love on him, and I’m all, sorry, Danish horse, rules are rules.
+The one I’d been about to pet was just staring at me with these eyes that were clearly pleading me to love on him, and I was all, Sorry, Danish horse, rules are rules.

 Besides the royal stables, visitors are also able to check out the carriage house where the royal family’s coaches and carriages are on display.
 I took a peek in here, but spent most of my time with the horses who have been done a great disservice by not being allowed to be petted.

 Christiansborg Palace Tower